-Despite the concerns many people have about vegan living being complicated and foreign, it’s actually a lot more simple and familiar than most would think.
-Even if you’re used to relying on certain ingredients such as meat, cheese and eggs, there’s no reason that ditching animal products should be a big deal.
+Even if you’re used to relying on certain ingredients such as meat, cheese and eggs, there’s no reason that leaving animal products behind should be a big deal.

 Here are a few super-simple tips to help you navigate your way around a vegan kitchen:

-- Angel’s Magical Dressing Recipe.
 If you want to increase your salad intake, it helps to have a variety of dressings to keep things interesting as well as tasty.
-I like to play around with different ingredients along the same theme: In a blender,along withwater, blend together “something creamy” – oil, tahini, tofu, avocado, steamed carrots/squash; “something tangy” – vinegar, lemon, mustard; “something tasty” – miso, nutritional yeast, mustard, fresh herbs.
+I like to play around with different ingredients along the same theme: In a blender,along with water, blend together “something creamy” – oil, tahini, tofu, avocado, steamed carrots/squash; “something tangy” – vinegar, lemon, mustard; “something tasty” – miso, nutritional yeast, mustard, fresh herbs.
 Voilà!
 You can make endless combinations to keep your salad-eating enthusiasm alive.

-- Learn the Alternatives.
-If you don’t feel ready to give up certain animal-based foods, take a look around the health food store and see if there’s a vegan substitute.
+If you’re afraid of missing out on the tastes and textures of certain animal-based foods, take a look around the health food store and see if there’s a vegan substitute.
 There are many brands of vegan meat analogs, non-dairy milks, cheeses and yogurts, margarine, mayo, ice cream, chocolate and more desserts than you could ever possibly try in a single lifetime… Unless, of course, you wanted to make that your life’s mission.
 Not a bad idea!

 Finally, keep in mind that vegan living goes way beyond the kitchen.
 As you make your way along the vegan path, keep looking into the rest of your belongings to see where there might be items still tying you to your non-vegan past: leather shoes, purses, belts, furniture, wool sweaters and silk scarves can all be replaced with animal-friendly alternatives, and it feels fantastic to get these items out of the home once and for all.
 As always, shop second-hand for your new vegan wardrobe!